 Vector and Hybrid Search with Solr 9.8+

-Since Apache Solr 9.8 (January 2025), Solr includes the Solr language-models module (Text-to-Vector, embedding pipeline; often referred to as the 'LLM module' in older texts) , which enables semantic search on the Solr server – without a separate vector database, without additional middleware.
-Classes and configurations follow the org.apache.solr.languagemodels.* / solr.languagemodels.* packages (depending on the Solr version, please check the Reference Guide).
+Since Apache Solr 9.8 (January 2025), Solr includes the Solr module llm (Text-to-Vector, embedding pipeline; renamed to language-models from Solr 10) .
+This enables semantic search directly on the Solr server – without a separate vector database and without additional middleware.
+Classes and configuration follow the packages org.apache.solr.llm.* / solr.llm.* (in Solr 10+: org.apache.solr.languagemodels.* / solr.languagemodels.*; depending on the Solr version, please check the Reference Guide).

-The pipeline solves the vocabulary mismatch problem of classic keyword search: Users formulate their questions differently than the content does.
-Texts and search queries are converted into vectors that map semantic similarity.
+The pipeline solves the vocabulary mismatch problem of classic keyword search: users phrase their questions differently to how the content is written.
+Texts and search queries are transformed into vectors that map semantic similarity.

 Vector search: Texts and queries are converted into vectors and compared via KNN